kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 ### Managed services

-If you work within a managed Jupyter service such as a Databricks Notebook you may be unable to execute `kedro jupyter notebook`.
+If you work within a managed Jupyter service such as a Databricks notebook you may be unable to execute `kedro jupyter notebook`.
 You can explicitly load the Kedro IPython extension with the `%load_ext` line magic:

 ```ipython
 In [1]: %load_ext kedro.ipython